eclipse-keyple/keyple-website/content/docs/developer-guide/common-concepts.md

 The reader concept also applies to the hardware interfaces used to communicate with security elements such as SAMs (Secure Access Modules), which are sometimes integrated into devices and the virtual interfaces represented by the remote implementations.

+[link to the detailed description of the reader related classes]

 ### Plugin
 In Keyple language a plugin is a service that allows the management of readers of a certain type.
 The plugin is responsible for informing the application about the availability of readers.
 The readers of the same plugin are usually hardware linked to the same physical interface.

 Depending on its profile, an application may use different types of plugins to communicate with the different elements it needs (card, SAM).

 The Plugin interface essentially allows to list and retrieve the available readers.

+[link to the detailed description of the plugin related classes]

 ### Smart card service